Lyle, Lyle, Crocodile (soundtrack)

 Lyle, Lyle, Crocodile (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 film Lyle, Lyle, Crocodile, directed by Will Speck and Josh Gordon, based on the children's story of the same name and its prequel The House on East 88th Street by Bernard Waber.
-The album featured original songs written by Benj Pasek and Justin Paul along with Ari Afsar, Emily Gardner Xu Hall, Mark Sonnenblick, and Joriah Kwamé, alongside classical songs written by Elton John and Stevie Wonder.
+The album featured original songs written by Benj Pasek and Justin Paul along with Ari Afsar, Emily Gardner Xu Hall, Mark Sonnenblick, and Joriah Kwamé, alongside classic pop/rock songs written by Elton John and Stevie Wonder.
 Shawn Mendes, who voices the titular crocodile, had provided vocals for eight of the tracks.
 The album was released by Island Records on September 30, 2022.
 Lyle, Lyle, Crocodile (Original Motion Picture Score), another album featuring original score composed by Matthew Margeson was released on October 7, 2022 by Madison Gate Records.